 I believe that adults, like children, learn most effectively through active and interactive experiences.
 As a facilitator of adult education, I employ methods based on the school of social constructivism in which adult participants are provided information and/or questions that stimulate critical reflection and dialogue.
 I supplement lecturettes of basic, critical information with one-on-one or small group discussions, exercises, games or role plays that add individual relevance to the content presented.

-I believe that all of the participants of my workshops, be they professionals, paraprofessionals or parents, arrive bearing wisdom and experience.
-My role is to aid in further empowering them by facilitating the sharing of their knowledge, relating it back to the content goals of the workshop and supporting them in deriving new meaning which they can then choose to apply to their own lives.
+I believe that all of the participants of my sessions, be they professionals, paraprofessionals or parents, arrive bearing wisdom and experience.
+My role is to aid in further empowering them by facilitating the sharing of their knowledge, relating it back to the content goals of the session and supporting them in deriving new meaning which they can then choose to apply to their own lives.

 – Richard Cohen